rahmarx/movielens-25m-data-mining/README.md

 # 🎬 MovieLens-25M-Data-Mining: Does Order Matter?

-Every modern recommender system — Netflix, Spotify, YouTube — is built on the assumption that the ORDER you consume things in contains useful signal.
+Every modern recommender system (Netflix, Spotify, YouTube) is built on the assumption that the ORDER you consume things in contains useful signal.
 This project tests that assumption directly.
 Using the MovieLens 25M dataset, I ran two data mining methods head-to-head: **Apriori**, which treats each user's history as an unordered basket, and **PrefixSpan**, which treats it as a time-ordered sequence.
 Same data, same support threshold, one concrete downstream task.
-The result was a clean negative finding with a grounded explanation — and a useful lesson about what sequence mining actually requires from your data.
+The result was a clean negative finding with a grounded explanation, and a useful lesson about what sequence mining actually requires from your data.

 ---